Anker Site: Chronology of Anker pottery within the Huber (a.k.a. Blue Island) sequence

-Huber (aka Blue Island) within the Upper Mississippian culture
+Huber (a.k.a.
+Blue Island) within the Upper Mississippian culture

 Huber ware (and Huber culture) are often mentioned together with Fisher.
 Both Fisher and Huber are Upper Mississippian cultures which existed in the southern Lake Michigan region in the states of northern Illinois and Indiana and southwest Michigan.
 Both have shell-tempered pottery but Huber is predominantly plain surface with fine-line decoration and Fisher is predominantly cordmarked surface with wide-line decoration.

 The relationship of Huber and Fisher both with each other and with other Upper Mississippian cultures in the area has long been a matter of debate and speculation among archaeologists.
 James Griffin, upon examining the artifacts from the original 1929 excavations at the Huber site, felt that Huber was a Component of the Oneota Aspect based on the form and design of the pottery, close to the Orr and Lake Winnebago foci, and that Fisher was part of a separate focus.
 Since that date, we’ve obtained a great deal more information and now we know that Fisher is the older of the two and Huber is the one that survived to the Historic period, based on the association of Huber pottery with early Historic European trade goods at several sites.

 Nevertheless, both Fisher and Huber coexist at the same sites seemingly at the same time.
 Hoxie Farm, Griesmer and Moccasin Bluff are examples of this.

 Most archaeologists now believe that both Fisher and Huber are taxonomically-related phases within the Oneota tradition.
 The relationship between the two is time-related in that Huber is derived from Fisher; but there are also late Fisher sites like Fifield, where Fisher pottery is associated with late prehistoric artifacts, so it is possible that Fisher also survived until the Protohistoric or early Historic period.

 The Anker site is unique among Huber sites in the amount of trade goods and ceremonial/religious items present.
 The site may have been a ceremonial or trade center; or there may have been a migration of peoples coming from the lower portion of the Mississippi River to interact with the Huber Culture population and perhaps settle in the area.